From Roger S. Conrad

 With smoke from the fires blowing over the city, I soon learned I wasn’t the only one who became lightheaded just stepping out onto the street.
 The silver lining is there was a lot more action inside the hotel than usual.
 And that meant an ideal opportunity to approach people at informal activities and one-on-one meetings with executives, as well as from the usual fare of specialized panels, company presentations and just keeping my ear to the ground.

 These are themes that can pretty much only be discerned on the ground.
-I share those insights in my audio/visual presentation “Inside EEI 2018: Post-Conference Report.
+I share my insights from last year’s conference in my audio/visual presentation “On the Ground at EEI 2019.”
 It’s one of five reports I’m offering investors who take me up on my offer for a trial subscription to Conrad’s Utility Investor.

 It’s hard to over emphasize just how important dividend growth is to income investing now.
 Fixed income yields aren’t just at generation low levels.
 The value of what they do pay erodes each year due to inflation.

-Now contrast bonds’ stagnant prospective returns with those of a stock that’s been one of my top picks, Dominion Energy.
-The company’s dividend yield is just shy of 5%, and management has been increasing it close to 10% annually.
+Now contrast bonds’ stagnant prospective returns with those of a stock that’s been one of my top picks, Algonquin Power & Utilities (NYSE: AQN).
+The company’s dividend yield is just shy of 4%, and management has been increasing 10% annually.

 That adds up to an exceedingly rate combination of low risk, robust earnings growth and downward pressure on customer rates.
 And the result is sustainable dividends and dividend growth for investors in sector stocks.